plausible/docs/docs/custom-locations.md

 The `plausible` function in the `manual` script extension allows you to provide an option named `u`.
 This option allows you to specify the URL of the page you're on.

-To make use of it, you can update your `pageview` trigger code to add the `u` option as the second parameter, like so:
+To use it, you can update your `pageview` trigger code to add the `u` option as the second parameter, like so:

 ```js
 plausible('pageview', { u: "https://yourdomain.com/my-custom-location" });